HyperDbg/HyperDbg/README.md

 # HyperDbg Debugger

-### HyperDbg is now available for testing!
-Please test it and provide us with your valuable feedback and possible bugs.

 HyperDbg Debugger is an open-source, community-driven, hypervisor-assisted, user-mode and kernel-mode Windows debugger with a focus on using modern hardware technologies.
 It is a debugger designed for analyzing, fuzzing and reversing.

 Follow **HyperDbg** on **[Twitter](https://twitter.com/HyperDbg)** to get notified about new releases.

 ## Description